w124384389/WebAppsLabs/README.md

 This is the main file containing all your code.
 For most of the lab you will edit this file.

 You will need to do a linting of it first, but we will get to those steps in a minute.

-#### `controller.spec.js`

-This will later in the lab contain automated testing code.
-Will be blank for most of the lab.

 #### `tests.html`